denten-books/plain-text/1-metaphor.md

 eight binary bits, holds a letter.
 The string of letters spelling out "hello world" occupies eleven bytes, if you count the space.
 A file in the Portable Document Format (`.pdf`) containing nothing but "hello world" takes up 24,335 bytes on my system.
-Formatting accounts for the disparity between plain text and fancy text, the latter defined as "text representation consisting of plain text plus added information" [@unicode_consortium_unicode_1990].
+Encoding accounts for the disparity between plain text and fancy text, the latter defined as "text representation consisting of plain text plus added information" [@unicode_consortium_unicode_1990].
 What is the nature of this "added information?"